edgeimpulse/expert-projects/renesas-ra6m5-getting-started.md

 ## Connecting Renesas CK-RA6M5 to Edge Impulse

-The next step is connecting our Renesas CK-RA6M5 board to the Edge-Impulse studio so we can ingest sensor data for the machine-learning model.
-Please follow the below steps to do so.
+The next step is connecting our Renesas CK-RA6M5 board to the Edge Impulse Studio, so we can ingest sensor data for the machine learning model.
+Please follow the below steps to do so:

-- Connect the Renesas CK-RA6M5 board to the computer by following the steps mentioned in the Quick Start section.
+- Connect the Renesas CK-RA6M5 board to the computer by following the steps mentioned in the _Quick Start_ section.
-- Open a terminal or command prompt and type edge-impulse-daemon.
-The [edge-impulse-daemon](https://docs.edgeimpulse.com/docs/edge-impulse-cli/cli-daemon) will start and prompt for user credentials.
+- Open a terminal or command prompt and type `edge-impulse-daemon`.
+The [Edge Impulse daemon](https://docs.edgeimpulse.com/docs/Edge Impulse-cli/cli-daemon) will start and prompt for user credentials.
 - After providing user credentials, it will prompt you to select an Edge Impulse project.
 Please navigate and select the project created in the previous steps, using the arrow keys.

 ![Daemon](.gitbook/assets/renesas-ra6m5-getting-started/daemon.jpg)